Consultancy

 |

-What tangible outputs do you get with a Psychology Strategy?
+What tangible outputs do you get with a Business Psychology Strategy?

 What's Next?

-As with the Strategy Audit (above) you may decide to continue on your own.
+As with the Culture Audit (above) you may decide to continue on your own.
 Again, there is no obligation on your part.

 Or, as your team implement your Change Plan, you may wish to support them with ongoing coaching and support (see below)...